 Vessel crew entering or exiting the controlled areas will be required to provide satisfactory personal identification on request.
-This will include a photocopy of their passport or equivalent documents provided by the Shipping Company or agent.
+This can include their passport (or photocopy of ID section) or equivalent documents provided by the Shipping Company or agent.
+Note a copy of passport is needed at the Mission to Seafarers if any cash exchange is required.